 “Floor Price” shall mean with respect to a Floor the amount specified in the “Fixed/Strike Price” field.

+“Local Business Day” shall have the meaning set forth for such term in the Master Agreement.

 “NERC Holiday” shall mean any day that is not a NERC Business Day.